axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 - Introduce the User Guide feature, using the ``SHOW_USER_GUIDE`` Portal Setting to activate/deactivate it, and follow :ref:`Customize user guide <customization-portal-home-user-guide>` for your customization.

+- Introduce new Portal Setting ``SHOW_BUTTON_ICON`` to control visibility of icon of button in Portal.

+- Introduce new Portal dialog with icon decorator.
+Refer to :ref:`this section <components-additional-portal-dialog-with-icon>` for more detail.

 - TaskTemplate-7, TaskTemplate and TwoColumnTemplate are removed.

 .. |css_variable| raw:: html